liimee/nothinglang/README.md

 and yes, everything is linux
 it's case-sensitive anyways

 Nothinglang compiles to JS, so JS errors also, obviously exist.
+And, obviously, it's really bad
 ___
 [Guide](guide.md)
 ___